Kirouane-Ayoub/EvalMaster/README.md

 ## Introduction

-Welcome to **EvalMaster**, an advanced evaluation framework leveraging the power of the Llama-Index and Llama-CPP frameworks, along with the cutting-edge **Prometheus-2** model.
-This project aims to provide a robust and flexible evaluation tool for assessing the performance of language models using various evaluation metrics.
+Welcome to **EvalMaster**, an advanced evaluation framework leveraging the power of the **LlamaIndex 🦙**  and Llama-CPP frameworks, along with the cutting-edge **Prometheus-2** model.
+This project aims to provide a robust and flexible evaluation tool for assessing the performance of **RAG system** using various evaluation metrics.

 ## Features